Book Review/Musings: Everything was Possible: The Birth of the Musical Follies

-I also went down a bit of a YouTube rabbit hole this weekend, and found a series of videos edited by David Fletcher.
+I also went down a bit of a YouTube rabbit hole today, and found a series of videos edited by David Fletcher.
 He combined some silent film color footage of the original Broadway production, along with audio from the soundboard and/or other videos like the LA production.
 It gave me a chance to visualize the production, in addition to the many photos in the book.
 The book discusses the behind-the-scenes logistics (and the surprise addition of the technical aspect during rehearsals) for the opening of “Buddy’s Blues,” as well as change in who played the two women backing him up.
 This made it fun to see the visual result online:

 After reading about the antics of Fifi D’Orsay, I thought I’d visualized her…but she’s even more over-the-top than I imagined.
 Meanwhile, Ethel Shutta is about as adorable and strong as described.
 (Warning, this one is particularly low quality video, and does start with no image for the first 30 seconds.
 Read his YouTube description to see what he combined to do his best.)